All Episodes

 Hello.

-Um one thing just to really, you know, just really quickly, because I gotta do something here really quick, you know.
+One thing, just to really, you know, just really quickly, because I got to do something here really quick, you know.

-Personally, I don't really think today, because you know, it's kind of one doesn't really match really what you usually would attack.
+Either if it's today or sometime in the near future, personally, I don't really think today because, you know, it's kind of one doesn't really match really what time they usually would attack.

-Well well, last night uh President Obama said there there's no credible uh intelligence that they are gonna attack our homeland.
+Well, last night, President Obama said there's no credible intelligence that they are going to attack our homeland.

 And that's good enough for me.